 Holiday road trips without car games?
 Talk about a long weekend.

 Reading might not be an option since it tends to make some people carsick.
-And unless you’ve each got your own devices and headphones, listening to music requires all the passengers to agree on the playlist.
+And unless everyone (driver excluded) has their own devices and headphones, listening to music requires all the passengers to agree on the playlist.
 Not an easy feat considering some parents prefer not to listen to Justin Bieber or Lil Wayne for hours on end and kids won’t always appreciate Steely Dan.

 As you’ll quickly discover, selecting the right game to play isn’t easy in the cramped confines of a car.
 “I Spy,” for example, isn’t especially great for fast highway travel. (“I spy something green and … behind us.
 Yep, it’s gone.”)

-If you’re heading out with the family this summer, we know you’ll want to keep them occupied.
+If you’re heading out on the road with the family, we know you’ll want to keep them occupied.
 So, to save you the trouble of trial and error, here are a few tried-and-true car games.

 The License Plate Game